pav1in/RS2-Pick-n-Place/README.md

 ## Purpose

-Collect object data into a 27-cell "workspace" in order to calculate weightings to influence the trajectory planning's algorithm.
+Collect object data into a 27-cell "workspace" in order to calculate probabilities to influence the trajectory planning's algorithm.

 ---